188.8.131.52 Constraints on the Amount of Tax that can be Levied

-Increased government spending can dampen an economy, as previously mentioned (3.2.3), but it is hard to judge whether an increase in spend (and therefore in total taxation) would reduce economic growth in practice.
+Increased government spending can harm other sectors of the economy, as previously mentioned (3.2.3), but it is hard to judge whether an increase in spend (and therefore in total taxation) would reduce overall economic output.
 Individualists and collectivists use different economic arguments, as described later in this chapter (3.5.2), but the decision is ultimately political (6.7.1).

 There is also a theoretical limit on how much tax can be levied, as illustrated by the ‘Laffer curve’.
-This shows how total government income from a tax initially increases in proportion to the tax rate applied, but receipts start to level off as people take evasive action or reduce their effort.
+A YouTube video, The Laffer Curve, Part I: Understanding the Theory, explains the concept: total government income from a tax initially increases in proportion to the tax rate applied, but receipts start to level off as people take evasive action or reduce their effort.
 The curve then shows that government revenue starts to fall as the tax rate is further increased and the avoidance effects become dominant.
 No-one would do any work if the tax rate were 100%, so the government revenue would be nil.

 The Laffer effect, though, only applies if tax rates are set very high.
 An analysis of the Laffer effect can be found in Samuelson and Nordhaus’s book Economics (pp. 313-316), which argues that American tax rates at the end of the 20th century were set low enough for the Laffer effect to be irrelevant: reductions in tax rates simply reduced revenues almost proportionally, whilst having no detectable impact in generating growth.
 The Economist argued that “The Laffer curve exists in principle, but the sweet spot is hard to find” and that President Trump’s tax cuts in December 2017 simply increased America’s national debt.